 Interestingly, R. spoke specifically of this sensitivity.
-She remarked that "you're involved in all this craziness, literally, and at the same time you're keeping track of who he believed probably required hospitalization.
+She remarked that "you're involved in all this craziness, literally, and at the same time you're keeping track of [pause] you still have very good instincts about people."

+Perry went on to describe a third group of people undergoing psychotic processes who he believed probably required hospitalization.
 Such patients look different.
 The expression of the face is more dead.
 The eyes are empty, no lines around the eyes, and they're sort of staring...kind of mechanical and stiff and machine-like.
 [For this group to heal takes] much harder work.
 A case that's heading downhill-it takes a very great deal of concentrated effort over a long period of time to see that through...if they're going to get better.
 I think it's a lot different experience and takes a lot more skilled work.
 And then there may be some who just don't have it to integrate that...maybe they're so injured or maybe congenitally they're just not going to grow that much.